CDECatapult/uwb-logger/README.md

 # JIT-AI UWB client

 This code run on a raspberry pi.
-It reads the coordinates from the UWB through serial port and store them in a remote PGSQL.
+It reads the coordinates from the UWB through serial port and store them in a database.

 ## Installation